tari-labs/tari-university/src/preface/style-guide.md

 - it will mitigate the effect of orphaned and lost coins;
 - it will encourage spending rather than holding of coins.

-Where a contains complete sentences, each item in the list is followed by a full stop.
+Where a list contains complete sentences, each item in the list is followed by a full stop.

 **Example:** According to the proposed solution, one of three conditions will be true to the SPV client when using erasure codes: